LoraBel07/redux_best_gift/README.md

 # redux_best_gift

-Redux-Best-Gift is a web application built with Node and Redux, that uses:
+Redux-Best-Gift is a web application built with NodeJS and Redux, that uses:
 * redux-toolkit,
 * stripe-server,
 * hooks,